 For more information regarding the YRBS and for national, state, and large city survey results, please visit the CDC website.

-This document highlights key datapoints and trends from Kentucky's most recent administration of the YRBS.
-Check out the latest statistics and implications for school health programs and policies or use to support your next grant proposal.
+This document highlights key datapoints and trends from Kentucky's 2019 administration of the YRBS.
+Check out the statistics and implications for school health programs and policies or use to support your next grant proposal.

 Office of Finance and Operations